mattegab/review-apps-aws/README.md

 13. OPTIONAL: manually trigger a workflow as described in point 11

-14. create a label `Review App on AWS` ([instructions here](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels))
+14. create a label `Review App on AWS` for your repo ([instructions here](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels))

 15. apply the label to the Pull Request you want to deploy in App Runner with the label `Review App on AWS`, then the **[image-pipeline-pr-deploy.yml](.github/workflows/image-pipeline-pr-deploy.yml)** workflow will be automatically triggered